dividiti/ck-caffe/README.md

 Skip "sudo" if installing on Windows.

-Alternatively, you can install CK in a user space as following:
+Alternatively, you can install CK in a user space as follows:
 ```
 $ git clone http://github.com/ctuning/ck ck-master
 $ export PATH=$PWD/ck-master/bin:$PATH